forestgrape/coronavirus/index.md

 reduce spread -> reduce opening and closing of alveoli i.e. deep breathing [[Larsson](#larsson)][to be confirmed and checked how relevant this is for pathogenesis][particle based simulation may be possible]
 - patients should breath as calm as possible
 - slightly increased pressure may reduce opening and closing of alveoli [to be confirmed]
-- ventilators possibly reduce the spread of particles [[Lindstedt and colleagues](#lindstedt)]
+- ventilators possibly reduce the spread of particles ([Vents and Particle Spread](#mechanical-ventilators-and-particles-spread))

 #### Mechanical Ventilators and Particles Spread
 "Mechanically ventilated patients exhibit decreased particle flow in exhaled breath as compared to normal breathing patients" by [Lindstedt and colleagues](#lindstedt).
 To be investigated:
-* it could mean that they shed less viruses and less viruses are distributed throughout the lungs
+* it could mean that they shed less viruses and less viruses are distributed throughout the lungs. *Likely*: since only part of the air is exhaled and most stays in the lungs and there are many brochni and alveolis the air can go back
-* it could mean that more viruses stay in the lungs since there is less clearance.
-However this is unlikely since the major clearance occurs through mucus.
+* it could mean that more viruses stay in the lungs since there is less clearance. *Unlikely*:  since the major clearance occurs through mucus.